-Services that are covered for you What you must pay when you get these services in-network and out-of-network care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. •Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) \$0 copayment for Medicare- covered benefits.
-Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment for Medicare- covered benefits.
-Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient hospital care.
-Home dialysis equipment and supplies Please refer to Durable medical equipment and related supplies. •Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Please refer to Home health agency care.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. \$0 copayment for Medicare- covered benefits.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) \$0 copayment for Medicare- covered benefits.
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment for Medicare- covered benefits. □npatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient hospital care. ☐Home dialysis equipment and supplies Please refer to Durable medical equipment and related supplies.
+Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Please refer to Home health agency care.
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."

 Services that are covered for you What you must pay when you get these services in-network and out-of-network Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 10 of this document.
 Skilled nursing facilities are sometimes called "SNFs.")
 Covered services include, but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech language therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage begins with the first pint of blood that you need.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/practitioner services A 3-day prior hospital stay is not required. \$0 copayment each day for Medicare-covered SNF care. +† You are covered for inpatient services in a SNF, in accordance with Medicare guidelines.
-Original Medicare benefit periods do not apply.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/practitioner services \$0 copayment each day for Medicare-covered days 1 to 20. \$0 copayment for additional Medicare-covered days, up to 100 days.
+You are covered for up to 100 days each benefit period for inpatient services in a SNF, in accordance with Medicare guidelines.
+A benefit period begins on the first day you go to a Medicare- covered inpatient hospital or a skilled nursing facility.
+The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
+If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods you can have.
 Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, we cover two counseling quit attempts within a 12-month period as a preventive service.
 Each counseling attempt includes up to four face-to-face visits.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.